Gepetto/sassa/README.md

 The robot's central computer, for now, is a Raspberry Pi 4.
 We use our master board to centralize communication between the computer, motor driver, and IMU.
 More information about the master board can be found [here](https://github.com/open-dynamic-robot-initiative/master-board).

 The robot's parts have been FDM 3D printed on an Ultimaker S5, using Ultimaker Tough PLA and Ultimaker Breakaway support material.

+The mechanical design is done with onshape, a public link to the CAD can be found [here] (https://cad.onshape.com/documents/875a0fc92dced75918d58742/).